odk-x/docs/README.md

  * Install [git](https://git-scm.com/downloads)
  * Install [Git-LFS](https://git-lfs.github.com/)

-### Cloning the repo
+### Cloning the repo for contribution

 Clone the docs repo into a directory you want the ODK-X docs files to be located.
+Below are the steps required to clone the docs repo:
+1. Visit this link https://github.com/odk-x/docs on your browser to locate the docs repo
+2. Find and click the "fork" button to create a personal fork of the project on Github
-For example, navigate to the directory you want the files to be located using the "cd" (Change Directory) command on the command line:.
+3. Navigate to the directory you want the files to be located using the "cd" (Change Directory) command on a command-line interface on your local machine:
 ```
 cd <DIRECTORY>
 ```

-Then use git to get a copy of the ODK-X documentation files.
+4. Then use git to get a copy of the ODK-X documentation files by Cloning the fork to your local machine from your github account using:

+Replace this link https://github.com/odk-x/docs.git in the clone command below with the link to your fork repo
 ```
 git clone https://github.com/odk-x/docs.git
 ```

 It can take a long time (>10 minutes) to clone the repo due to the large number of images in the docs.
 If you get an error such as `Smudge error` or `GitHub's rate limit reached`, run `git checkout -f HEAD` until you get the message `Checking out files: 100% done`.